 Spay and Neuter Advisory Board

-The program is designed to reduce the number of cats and dogs surrendered to and euthanized in shelters across the State, by providing grants to local governments and animal welfare organizations that promote and provide spay and neuter services to pets of low income Marylanders and to colonies of feral/community cats, where not prohibited by local law.
-To find out more about the genesis of the program, read about the
+The Spay and Neuter Grants Program is designed to reduce the number of cats and dogs surrendered to and euthanized in Maryland shelters, by providing grants to nonprofit animal welfare organizations and government animal shelters that promote and provide spay and neuter services to pets of low income Marylanders, and for colonies of unowned outdoor cats, where not prohibited by local law.
+To find out more about the genesis of the program, read the Program Background.

 For more information about the Spay and Neuter Grant Program, click here.